ffevotte/libeft/README.md

 In addition, you should use `-O3` (or `-Ofast`, but beware of the potential impact of `-Ofast` on the correctness of floating-point results).

+#### Without FMA (older architecture)

 The recommended options above make LibEFT use FMA (Fused Multiplication and Addition) instructions, as it allows for better performance.
 If FMA is not supported by your hardware or you want to disable it for any reason, remove the `-mfma -D EFT_FMA` options from the compiler command-line.

+#### In conjunction with Verrou

+When trying to evaluate FP errors with Monte-Carlo Arithmetic, using a tool like [Verrou](https://github.com/edf-hpc/verrou), some care must be taken in order that random roundings don't affect compensated algorithms too much (Graillat, Jézéquel and Picot, 2018).

+Use the `-D EFT_VERROU` command-line switch in order to correctly evaluate FP errors in LibEFT with Verrou.

 ### C++